Rodiyyaht/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 3: echo $PATH | tr ':' '\n' | wc -l ; This script counts the number of directories in PATH.

+Task 4: printenv; It creates a script that lists environment variables.